Skip to content

 Public reporting indicates that AISEM’s internal files were stolen and later published on the krybit leak site.
 The incident follows the group’s typical pattern of encrypting victim systems, exfiltrating data, and then posting samples as proof to pressure payment.
 No confirmed total of records or specific data fields has been released by the agency or the attackers.
 Available reporting describes the breach as involving documents that could contain names, identification numbers, medical supply details, contract information, and internal correspondence.

-The listing appeared on an onion address monitored by ransomware trackers, confirming the data was placed in the open for anyone to download.
+The listing appeared on an onion address monitored by ransomware trackers, claiming the data was placed in the open for anyone to download.
 As of the publication date, AISEM had not issued a detailed public statement on the precise scope or types of information exposed.

 Why This Matters for You and Your Family